sarahjcotton/moodle-local_envbar/README.md

 The plugin can be configured via,
     `(Site administration > Plugins > Local Plugins > Environment bar)`

-Or you can manually configure the bars in a config.php item,
+Or you can manually configure the bars and prodwwwroot in config.php,

     $CFG->local_envbar_items = array(
         array(